 Home compostability testing

 The conditions of a home compost differ considerably from one location to another, making it difficult to define typical temperature or humidity parameters.
-This is why there is currently no European or international reference standard for home compostability.2 In the absence of international standards, Australian standard AS 5810 and French standard NF T51-800 are most typically used to evaluate compostability in home composts.
+This is why there is currently no European or international reference standard for home compostability.
+A European harmonized standard will be developed soon, however, prompted by the PPWR.3

-• Characterization: The material contains at least 50% of volatile solids and heavy metal content does not exceed the specified levels, which are the same as in EN 13432.
+Characterization: The material contains at least 50% of volatile solids, and heavy metal content does not exceed the specified levels, which are the same as in EN 13432.

-• Disintegration: After 180 days in a controlled composting environment, at least 90% w/w of the material passes through a 2 mm sieve.
+Disintegration: After 180 days in a controlled composting environment, at least 90% w/w of the material passes through a 2 mm sieve.
 Any remaining material must not be distinguishable from the compost material with the naked eye at a distance of 500 mm.

-• Compost quality: The resulting compost must not negatively impact plant growth or worm survival.
+Compost quality: The resulting compost must not negatively impact plant growth or worm survival.

 Similarly to industrial compostability tests, all individual components must meet these requirements for the whole material to be labeled home compostable.